Human lives depend on how well a healthcare organization manages its EHR integration of medical devices.

-Start with a clean inventory list of biomedical devices and equipment planned for the device integration project.
-This list should comprise the number counts of all devices and supporting equipment including firmware versions and serial ports in addition to Ethernet gateway connections.
+Start with a clean inventory list of medical devices and equipment planned for the device integration project.
+This list should include all devices and equipment, like firmware versions, serial ports and Ethernet connections.

 At the project’s onset evaluate and identify devices lacking the capability to integrate.
-Identify older firmware versions and research feasibility of cost to update as opposed to replacement.
+Identify older firmware versions and research possibility of cost to update as opposed to replacement.

 Conduct walkthroughs on clinical rounds to determine data points for integration in order to identify network cabling and power needs.
 At that time, initiate engaging device vendors and setting clear deadlines and key parameters for the EHR integration.